dapr12/dapr12/README.md

 Interests

+- Data Mining, Machine Learning and Deep Learning
+- Statistical Modeling and Testing
+- Data Visualization and Dashboarding
+- Social and Economic Data Analysis
+- Reproducible Analysis and Open Source Tools
 - Machine Learning
-- Deep Learning
-- Artificial Intelligence

-- 🔭 I’m currently working as Data Analyst in the Asset Management Team at MSV and Research Associate at the University of Manchester
-- 🌱 I’m currently learning about PostgreSQL, Hardoop, Big Data.
+- 🌱 I’m currently learning about PostgreSQL, Hardoop, and Big Data.
 - 😄 Pronouns: he/him/his

+Let's Connect

+I'm always interested in collaborating on data science projects for social impact.
+If you have any ideas, feel free to reach out!